-- Factories and small business, gas stations and dry cleaners
+- Factories and small businesses, gas stations, and dry cleaners

 - Glacial deposits of arsenic exist throughout the State of Indiana

-- Naturally occurring deposits of methane exists throughout Indiana
+- Naturally occurring deposits of methane exist throughout Indiana

 |Sulfate/Sulfide||-Part of naturally occurring minerals that influence the chemistry of groundwater in Indiana|